protomorph/phpbb-protomorph_atom/README.md

 #### To Do

-- Improve RTL support
+- Further improve RTL support
-- Further minor bug fixes
+- Fix minor bugs

 #### License